-We enter into a grant agreement
+We enter into a grant agreement with the successful organisation/s

-We will enter into a grant agreement with you if successful.
+If your research plan is successful, we will enter into a grant agreement with you to implement your research plan.
 The type of grant agreement is based on the nature of the grant and will be proportional to the risks involved.